The financial statements for Norfund consist of the following:

 - Cash flow statement

-The financial statements are presented in compliance with the Norwegian Accounting Act and Norwegian generally accepted accounting principles in effect at 31 December 2021.
-The financial statements provide a true and fair view of assets and liabilities, financial standing and profit.
+In accordance with Section 25 of the Norfund Act the financial statements are presented in compliance with the Norwegian Accounting Act and Norwegian generally accepted accounting principles in effect at 31 December 2022.
+The financial statements provide a true and fair view of assets and liabilities, financial standing and results.